 Wide apertures create a narrow depth of field, which isolates a subject that is close and causes the rest of the photo to be out of focus.
 A great example of this is in portraits, where the person is clear as can be and the background is blurred out of focus.

 Narrow apertures create a greater depth of field, which allows more of the photo to be in focus.
-A great example of this in in landscape photography, where more the entirety of the image is in focus and every detail can be seen.
+A great example of this is in landscape photography, where more the entirety of the image is in focus and every detail can be seen.

-Variable 2: Shutter Speed
+Second Variable: Shutter Speed

 Shutter speed is the measure of how long (in seconds) the shutter on your camera remains open and how long the sensor inside your camera is exposed to light.